ZhianMai/Thread-safe-Hashmap/README.md

 ### Version 1.4
 - The project already added Maven support for future extension.
 - Testing shows that the bucket has obvious "primary clustering".
 The hash code of the key was key.hashcode().
 Object like Integer just returns the integer, and this causes clustered block.
-Now hashing changed to MurmurHash, a performance efficient, non-cryptographic hash function.
+Now hashing changed to <i>MurmurHash</i>, a performance efficient, non-cryptographic hash function.
 It avoids clustered block very well.
 But can the locality of reference really benefit runtime?
 The Java hashMap also uses object.hashcode() as well.
 But if I change to open addressing to handle hash collision, then this step is a must.

 ### Version 1.3